epsilon537/boxlambda/documentation.markdown

 - **ISA**: Instruction Set Architecture.
 The Instruction Set Architecture is the part of the processor that is visible to the programmer.

+- **JTAG DTM**: JTAG based Debug Transport Module.

+- **JT49**: The name of Jotego's YM2149 compatible sound core implementation.

+- **LUT**: Look-Up Table.

+- **MIG**: Memory Interface Generator, a parameterizable Xilinx IP module used to generate a Memory Controller.

 - **MEMC**: Memory Controller.

 - **PIT**: Programmable Interval Timer.

+- **Praxos**: The name of the DMA Controller used by BoxLambda.

 - **PSG**: Programmable Sound Generator.

+- **PWM**: Pulse Width Modulation.

 - **RP**: Reconfigurable Partition.
 Part of Xilinx's DFX solution.

 - **RM**: Reconfigurable Module.
 Part of Xilinx's DFX solution.

 - **RTL**: Register-Transfer Level, an abstraction of a Digital Design, usually captured using a Hardware Description Language such as Verilog, SystemVerilog, or VHDL.

+- **RV32IMCB**: Risc-V 32-bit Processor Variant with Multiplier/Divider, Compressed ISA, and Bit Manipulating Extensions.

+- **Slice**: The basic logical unit of a Xilinx FPGA.

 - **(Software) Image**: Snapshot of computer memory contents stored as a file.